jaclynscarey/recipe-finder/README.md

 * React Hooks: Used to manage state and side effects in functional components
 * Fetch API: Used to retrieve data from the external recipe API
 * CSS: Styling the app for an appealing and intuitive user interface
+* @react-oauth/google: Used to integrate Google OAuth authentication.
+* jwt-decode: For decoding user tokens to personalize the UI.
+* Express.js: Handles the backend logic and API routes for managing reviews.
+* MongoDB Atlas: Cloud-hosted NoSQL database for storing user reviews.
+* Mongoose: ODM for modeling review data and interacting with MongoDB.

 ### Trello
 <a href="https://trello.com/b/WRdU0BgY/recipe-finder" target="_blank">Trello Board used for planning</a>